M0rdhau/API_Adcash/README.md

 * `npm run test` - will run all tests from the `./tests/` folder.

-* `CI=true npm test -- --coverage` - will generate a basic test coverage report in `./coverage/lcov-report/index.html` file.
+* `npm run coverage` - will generate a basic test coverage report in `./coverage/lcov-report/index.html` file.

 * `npm run dev` - will run the application in 'developer' mode,